commonpike/fairpost/public/term-of-use.md

 ### **Intellectual Property Infringement**

-If You are a copyright owner, or authorized on behalf of one, and You believe that the copyrighted work has been copied in a way that constitutes copyright infringement that is taking place through the Software, You must submit Your notice in writing to the service to which the work was posted.
+If You are a copyright owner, or authorized on behalf of one, and You believe that the copyrighted work has been copied in a way that constitutes copyright infringement that is taking place through the Software, You must submit Your notice in writing to the Third-party Social Media Software to which the work was posted.

 ### **Intellectual Property**